Someone68/project-01/README.md

 ## USE PYTHON 3.12 OR NEWER!

+### IMPORTANT: RUN IN A LOCAL MACHINE FOR THE BEST EXPERIENCE

 The best way to run the project is to clone the repository and run it manually:

 ```bash